Quincy University: 1900s-1990s

-The Franciscan friars made up the majority of the university faculty until the late twentieth century.
-The distinctive Franciscan intellectual tradition remains central to the mission and values of the university.
+The Franciscan friars made up the majority of the faculty until the late twentieth century.
+The distinctive Franciscan intellectual tradition remains central to the institution's mission and values.
 Since the founding of the institution, many Franciscan friars in the Midwest have been educated at Quincy University.
-Today, the university is home to people of all faiths, who are welcomed in the Franciscan tradition of hospitality.
+Today, the institution is home to people of all faiths, who are welcomed in the Franciscan tradition of hospitality.

+2000s-present

-In 2016 the university announced that it was having significant financial issues.
+In 2016 the institution announced that it was having significant financial issues.
 At the time of the announcement the school was running a $5 million deficit.
-A plan was developed to cut costs, and major donors helped get the university past the crisis.
-In November 2018, the university received $2.25 million from the U.S. Department of Education to expand students' access to science, technology, engineering and math.
+A plan was developed to cut costs, and major donors helped get the institution past the crisis.
+In November 2018, the institution received $2.25 million from the U.S. Department of Education to expand students' access to science, technology, engineering and math.

-In 2020, the university initiated its distinctive Success by Design program, in which each undergraduate student completes and annually updates an individualized student success plan.
+In 2020, the institution initiated its distinctive Success by Design program, in which each undergraduate student completes and annually updates an individualized student success plan.
 The program also emphasizes high-impact learning experiences, such as undergraduate research and internships, along with multiple sources of mentoring and advising.

-In 2021, the Oakley family of Quincy announced a $6.5 million gift to the university which included naming of the Oakley School of Business.
-This gift is more than double the previous largest gift to the university.
+In 2021, the Oakley family of Quincy announced a $6.5 million gift to the institution which included naming of the Oakley School of Business.
+This gift is more than double the previous largest gift to the institution.